 I-90 Two-Way Transit & HOV Operations Stage 3

-IMCO General Construction began work in early 2015 on this federally funded highway project in Seattle, Washington valued at over $120 Million.
-The entire I-90 Two-Way Transit and HOV Operations Project is a $220 Million project being administered by the Washington State Department of Transportation (WSDOT).
-The project is being funded by WSDOT, Sound Transit, and the Federal Transit Administration.
-It will bring significant improvements to regional mobility as it is adding HOV lanes and direct-access ramps for transit and HOVs on Mercer Island and in Bellevue.
-A major component is infrastructure needed to build the Sound Transit East Link light rail extension from Seattle to Mercer Island, Bellevue, and Redmond.
+In early 2015, IMCO began work on this federally funded highway project in Seattle, Washington valued at over $120 Million.
+The entire I-90 Two-Way Transit and HOV Operations Project was a $220 Million project administered by the Washington State Department of Transportation (WSDOT).
+The project was funded by WSDOT, Sound Transit, and the Federal Transit Administration.
+It brought significant improvements to regional mobility, adding HOV lanes and direct-access ramps for transit and HOVs on Mercer Island and the city of Bellevue.
+A major component of this project was the infrastructure needed to build the Sound Transit East Link Light Rail Extension from Seattle to Mercer Island, Bellevue, and Redmond.

-The project is being implemented in stages due to timing and availability of funding.
+The project was implemented in stages due to timing and availability of funding.
 The first phase was completed in 2008 and the second phase was completed in 2012.
-The third and final phase was partially funded by a federal TIGER Grant, the US Department of Transportation’s Investment Generating Economic Recovery grant program (http://www.dot.gov/tiger).
+The third and final phase was partially funded by a federal TIGER Grant, the US Department of Transportation’s Investment Generating Economic Recovery grant program.